ryanaguilar/aeripy/README.rst

 Aeripy
 ======

 Aeripy is a Python adapter for the Aeries SIS API.
+It is essentially a wrapper for the popular `requests <https://github.com/psf/requests> `_ library.

 Note: Aeripy is in no way affiliated with Aeries Software, Inc. This module is based on their publicly available documentation.